heutelbeck/sapl-policy-engine/sapl-geo/README.md

 ## Overview

-This project provides a PIP which provides information from geo-trackers (Traccar and OwnTracks), Databases (PostGIS and MySQL) or from files containing geographies in GeoJSON, WKT, GML and KML.
+This project provides a PIP which provides information from geo-trackers (Traccar and OwnTracks), Databases (PostGIS and MySQL).
 Also there is a function library containing geo-spatial operations like "within" or "touches".
 Finally there's a converter-libary which can be used to convert geometries to a different notation.

 ### Setup